Section 1 Introduction

 Section 4 Mandatory Disclosure and Confidentiality

-We may need to access confidential information.
-We will ensure that such information is kept secure and only used for the purposes of the investigation and in line with relevant data protection legislation.
-We will not normally disclose the information to third parties unless required to do so, e.g. to our regulators and/or the police or other relevant statutory bodies.
+DNA Skills may need to access confidential information but will ensure that such information is kept secure and only used for the purposes of the investigation, and in line with relevant data protection legislation.
+DNA Skills will not normally disclose the information to third parties unless required to do so, e.g., to the regulators and/or the police or other relevant statutory bodies.

 Section 5 Contacts